AbhishekSharma74542/TicketRaisingSystem/README.md

 Just to alarm the handler user can even send the immediate mails.
 Also the Handler can come and reject or resolve the ticket.

+How to Start Three simple Steps.
+1 Download Zip File
+2 Go to the folder through command prompt write npm install 3 then write node application.js